Website Navigation: How to Improve Yours and Boost Sales

 You'd be surprised how many CRO agencies skip this step or only do surface-level qualitative research.
 But it's an essential part of the process because, while analytics data can tell you what is or isn't working on your site, it can't tell you the why.
 You need qualitative data to drill down to the reason and, by extension, find the right fix.

-Only after we’ve done quantitative and qualitative research—and extracted every last insight possible—do we move on to testing hypotheses and measuring their impact on performance.
+Only after we've conducted quantitative and qualitative research and extracted every last insight possible do we move on to testing hypotheses and measuring their impact on performance.

-At this point, we might do or recommend A/B testing to determine, for example, the best placement for your navigation bar, or which design will lead to the higher conversion rate.
-Alternatively, use multivariate testing to figure out which version of a page has the highest-performing combination of navigation elements.
+At this point, we might run or recommend A/B testing to determine, for example, the best placement for your navigation bar or which design will lead to a higher conversion rate.
+Alternatively, use multivariate testing to determine which page version has the highest-performing combination of navigation elements.
 The combos could explore different nav bar placements, text colors, button colors or shapes, and fonts or font sizes.

 From there, we'd apply the insights from our testing to the website design.
 This isn't the last step, though.
 We're firm believers in the need for continuous testing.
 So, in true SplitBase fashion, we'd keep doing usability testing over time to confirm that any changes were having the desired effect.
 If you decide to tackle this conversion rate optimization project on your own, you should do the same.

-Alternatively, if you don’t have the time, or comfort level with CRO to implement the Testing Trifecta, we’re here for you.
-Request a free proposal for more details on how we’d ensure that your site navigation is helping your bottom line, not hurting it.
+Alternatively, if you don't have the time or comfort level with CRO to implement the Testing Trifecta, we're here for you.
+Request a free proposal for more details on how we'd ensure your site navigation helps your bottom line, not hurts it.